 First, I’d like to start off by addressing Black Duck as an organization.
 In their own words:

 Organizations worldwide use Black Duck Software’s industry-leading products to automate the processes of securing and managing open source software, eliminating the pain related to security vulnerabilities, open source license compliance and operational risk.

 Their primary product, is a software for open source “threat monitoring”.
 So, to me, it’s immediately evident, this company has something to gain by increasing the fear factor around open source.
 While this certainly doesn’t discredit Black Duck’s report, I think some healthy skepticism is appropriate.
 All of that said, let’s dive into their claims.

-potential for a problem.
-However, I would argue that organizations are not effectively dealing with
+a problem.
+However, I would argue that organizations are not effectively

 open source security threats, is a better place to start.